Semeteš

 Semeteš (Semeteš, Serbian Cyrillic: Семетеш) is a town in Serbia.
 It is part of the municipality and district of Raška in south-western Serbia.

+Semeteško Lake is located in the village, which is the largest Urni lake on the western side of Kopaonik.
+It is circular in shape, 60 meters in diameter.
+It always has the same level, and water is supplied from underwater sources, and to a lesser extent from two sources above the lake.

 Population

 The population of Mijatovak was 152 in 2002.
 Below is a list of historical population, based on the Serb census.